19hours/sg-statutes/Acts/Trade Marks Act.md

 (B) would take unfair advantage of the distinctive character of the earlier trade mark.

+[20/2004]

-(3B) A trade mark shall not be refused registration by virtue of subsection (3A) if the application for the registration of the trade mark was filed before the earlier trade mark became well known in Singapore, unless it is shown that the application was made in bad faith.
+(5) A trade mark shall not be refused registration by virtue of subsection (4) if the application for the registration of the trade mark was filed before the earlier trade mark became well known in Singapore, unless it is shown that the application was made in bad faith.

-[20/2004 wef 01/07/2004]
+[20/2004]

-(3C) In deciding whether any such application was made in bad faith, it shall be relevant to consider whether the applicant had, at the time the application was made, knowledge of, or reason to know of, the earlier trade mark.
+(6) In deciding whether any such application was made in bad faith, it shall be relevant to consider whether the applicant had, at the time the application was made, knowledge of, or reason to know of, the earlier trade mark.

-[20/2004 wef 01/07/2004]
+[20/2004]

-(4) A trade mark shall not be registered if, or to the extent that, its use in Singapore is liable to be prevented —
+(7) A trade mark shall not be registered if, or to the extent that, its use in Singapore is liable to be prevented —

 (a) by virtue of any rule of law (in particular, the law of passing off) protecting an unregistered trade mark or other sign used in the course of trade; or

 (b) by virtue of an earlier right other than those referred to in subsections (1), (2) and (3) or paragraph (a), in particular by virtue of the law of copyright or any law with regard to the protection of designs.

-(5) A person entitled under subsection (4) to prevent the use of a trade mark is referred to in this Act as the proprietor of an earlier right in relation to the trade mark.
+(8) A person entitled under subsection (7) to prevent the use of a trade mark is referred to in this Act as the proprietor of an earlier right in relation to the trade mark.

-(6) The Registrar may, in his discretion, register a trade mark where the proprietor of the earlier trade mark or other earlier right consents to the registration.
+(9) The Registrar may, in his discretion, register a trade mark where the proprietor of the earlier trade mark or other earlier right consents to the registration.

-(6A) The Registrar may, in his discretion, register any trade mark referred to in subsection (3), (3A) or (4) where the proprietor of the earlier trade mark or other earlier right fails to give notice to the Registrar of opposition to the registration in accordance with section 13.
+(10) The Registrar may, in his discretion, register any trade mark referred to in subsection (3), (4) or (7) where the proprietor of the earlier trade mark or other earlier right fails to give notice to the Registrar of opposition to the registration in accordance with section 13.

-[20/2004 wef 01/07/2004]
+[20/2004]

-(7) A trade mark which is an earlier trade mark by virtue of paragraph (a) of the definition of "earlier trade mark" in section 2(1) and whose registration expires shall continue to be taken into account in determining the registrability of a later mark for a period of one year after the expiry unless the Registrar is satisfied that there was no bona fide use of the mark during the 2 years immediately preceding the expiry.
+(11) A trade mark which is an earlier trade mark by virtue of paragraph (a) of the definition of “earlier trade mark” in section 2(1) and whose registration expires, shall continue to be taken into account in determining the registrability of a later mark for a period of one year after the expiry, unless the Registrar is satisfied that there was no bona fide use of the mark during the 2 years immediately preceding the expiry.

+[UK Trade Marks Act 1994, s.
+5; TRIPS Art.
+16]

 ### Raising of relative grounds in case of honest concurrent use